US · AI law tracker

 - legislation

-Next deadline: No fixed deadline — referred to Committee for legislative process.
+Next deadline: No fixed deadline — the bill is pending legislation.

 Subscriber only